AstroTech-666/image_classifier/README.md

 - **Matplotlib** (for visualizing results)
 - **Torchvision** (for pre-trained models)

-Here’s an updated version including the training step:

 ### 🚀 **How to Run the Project**

 1. Clone the repository to your local machine: